soyflourbread/algo/src/array/sliding_window/README.md

 3. Add new elements to the back.
 4. Keep track of the window's internal states (e.g. its sum).

+The sliding window itself has a time complexity of `O(n)`.
+However, maintaining window states might increase that.

 ## Implementation

 ```rust,noplayground